 Working together as a community to serve our community.

 Collaboration of community partners has long been a key to success in public health.
-The formal engagement of community-based organizations through state contracts provides an opportunity for further collaboration to achieve our shared goal of achieving optimal community health.
+The formal engagement of community-based organizations through investments of funding and other resources provides an opportunity for further collaboration to achieve our shared goal of achieving optimal community health.

 Roles:

-Build and sustain a public health workforce
+Build and sustain a diverse and representative public health workforce

-Education an advocacy for community needs
+Education and advocacy for community needs

 Seek and achieve sustainable funding for LPHAs and CBOs